Steamboat Hot Springs in the State of Nevada was once known as one of the largest geyser fields in the world.

 Do not half-listen to the question!

-It should be the only choice for hot springs enthusiasts to enjoy natural mineral flavor without adding any aroma.
+It should be the only choice for hot spring enthusiasts to enjoy natural mineral flavor without adding any aroma.

 Extremely hot water